SirMashedPotato/Mashed_Bloodmoon/Steam/description.md

 [hr][/hr]
 [img]https://raw.githubusercontent.com/SirMashedPotato/Mashed_Bloodmoon/main/Steam/Banner_Questions.png[/img]
 Q: CE?
-A: I don't patch for CE.
+A: I don't patch for CE, maybe it works, maybe it doesn't.

 Q: 1.5?
 A: There is a 1.5 release available on my GitHub.
 It is an older build, and is provided as is.